 Daughter of ENRC co-founder prosecuted for failing to comply with the SFO

-So far, there has been only one minor enforcement action taken in relation to the SFO’s investigation of ENRC.
+Only one minor enforcement action was taken in relation to the SFO’s investigation of ENRC.
 In January 2020, a court held that Anna Machkevitch, the daughter of one of ENRC’s founders, had unlawfully refused to supply the SFO with all the documents requested by the agency.
-Although Machkevitch, who is not a suspect in the investigation, argued she was being “singled out” for an “ulterior purpose”, the court dismissed her attempt to halt the prosecution and instead upheld the SFO’s claim that she had wilfully obstructed the agency’s investigation by failing to comply with its demand to reveal the documents.
+Although Machkevitch, who was not a suspect in the investigation, argued she was being “singled out” for an “ulterior purpose”, the court dismissed her attempt to halt the prosecution and instead upheld the SFO’s claim that she had wilfully obstructed the agency’s investigation by failing to comply with its demand to reveal the documents.

 Giving voice to the victims of corruption

 One of the biggest challenges presented by any company with truly global reach is how to begin identifying, cataloguing, and pursuing justice for the people who suffer harm at their hands.
 Kleptopia focuses on the population of a Kazakh mining town called Zhanaozen, many of whom were beaten, imprisoned and even killed for having taken part in protests against working conditions in their town.
 In 2020, RAID identified around 32,000 Congolese residents and 700 former workers of an ENRC-owned copper mine as possible victims of corrupt practices which allegedly left their communities rife with pollution and illness, and deprived them of educational opportunities and clean drinking water.